whitesnowx/tp/docs/UserGuide.md

 ### Setting a person as favourite: `fav`

-Sets the specified person from the contacts as favourite.
+Sets the specified person from the list as favourite.

 <div markdown="block" class="alert alert-info">:information_source: **Note:**
 The displayed view in StaffConnect will reset to the default view after the `fav` command is called.